sam-morin/ArcorOCR-frontend/README.md

 ![ArcorOCR](./public/pdf_128.png)

-# [ArcorOCR.com](https://ArcorOCR.com) Frontend | A simple PDF OCR for the OCR-less
+# [ArcorOCR.com](https://ArcorOCR.com) Frontend | PDF OCR for the OCR-less

-A simple PDF OCR overlay tool with a public web page.
+A simple PDF OCR overlay (add/remove) tool with a public web page.

-The backend currently uses Python but I am working on a Go implementation.

 ### Background:
-This was created to demonstrate/prove the ease of implmenting an OCR scanner on a backend for a web application.
-A vendor is forcing it's clients to adopt OCR capable PDF processors to utilize their 'PDF scanning' feature.
-This is because the PDFs that they are providing the vendor with now are not searchable.
+This was created to demonstrate/prove the ease of implmenting an OCR scanner/converter/generator backend functionality for a web application.

+A vendor is essentially forcing it's clients to adopt OCR capable PDF processors to utilize their 'PDF scanning' feature.
+I have now become involved, and naturally I wanted to put my money where my mouth is.
+Their documentation says nothing about any specific PDF requirements and the web application spits out a somewhat vague error when using a non-searchable PDF.
+They aren't handling cases where the PDF is flat/doesn't already contain a text layer.
+In my opinion, this responsibility should fall within the purview of the vendor.
+They should handle this case where there is no OCR layer, then scan and generate one.
+If they could really nail down an OCR function - it could potentially contribute to more reliable/controllable post-processing and possibly less support tickets/interaction.

 ## Objectives:
 - Speed: